TC43 is now over, and – if the organisers may say so – it was a success

 TC43 – 2021 was again a virtual rather than On-site conference, as was TC42 in 2020

-While we are very much hoping that we shall be able to hold an on-site conference again soon, we are opting to hold the 2021 conference On the Web, as we did in 2020, as it remains rather unlikely that the Covid-19 situation will improve sufficiently, not only to enable us to hold an on-site event but also to be able to firmly announce this, early enough to allow speakers and sponsors as well as attendees to make travel arrangements.
-To make everything as straightforward as possible for everyone, we have opted again for a virtual event, as we did for TC42 in November 2020, and which proved to be a successful, well attended event.
-The conference will take place the week of 15 November 2021 as announced, on three days, from Tuesday 16 through Thursday 18 November 2021.
+While we very much hope that we shall be able to hold on-site conferences again soon, we opted to hold the 2021 conference On the Web, as we did in 2020, as it remained unlikely that the Covid-19 situation would improve sufficiently, not only to enable us to hold an on-site event but also to be able to firmly announce this, early enough to allow speakers and sponsors as well as attendees to make travel arrangements.
+To make everything as straightforward as possible for everyone, we opted again for a virtual event, as we did for TC42 in November 2020; and which proved to be a successful, well attended event.
+The TC43 conference took place the week of 15 November 2021 as announced, on three days, from Tuesday 16 through Thursday 18 November 2021.
 To allow the greatest number of participants from time zones around the globe events took place, live between 12 noon and 17:45 GMT.
 Anyone who missed events live can view these online via the Schedule pages.
 (Day-1 events are already almost all online, other events will follow shortly.